DenisBuserski/Git/README.md

     ```
     git status
     ```
     ![gc-13](git-commands/gc-13.png)

-    From the above message we can either prepare our changes for commit or discard the changes we have made.
+    From the above message you can either prepare your changes for commit or discard the changes you have made.
-    If we want to restore the previous state of the file we have to use:
+    If you want to restore the previous state of the file you have to use:
     ```
     git restore file-1.txt
     ```

-    If we want to keep the changes we made and prepare them for commit we have to use:
+    If you want to keep the changes you made and prepare them for commit you have to use:
     ```
     git add file-1.txt
     ```
-    With this command we can add 1 file at a time, but what if we have multiple...
+    With this command you can add 1 file at a time, but what if you have multiple...

 14. Add 2 more files to the "test" folder
     ```